-In view of the forthcoming retirements two new Non-Executive directors joined the Committee of Management during 2021.
+In view of the forthcoming retirements a new Non-Executive director has joined the Committee of Management since the year-end.

 The role of the Non-Executive directors is to challenge the Executive directors and to do this effectively they need to be independent in both character and judgement.
-All the Non-Executive directors with the exception of Jamie Brown and Christine Scott that served throughout the period under review have served for nine years or less and are independent in both aspects.
+All the Non-Executive directors with the exception of Jamie Brown, Gary Ferguson and Mark Brooks that served throughout the period under review have served for nine years or less and are independent in both aspects.
+Gary and Jamie are expected to leave the Board in 2023 and Mark in 2024.

 The Society does not automatically terminate appointments after nine years because to lose the experience built up over this period would not be beneficial to the Society.
-In considering the re-appointment of Christine and Jamie the Committee of Management have considered their relevant skills in relation to the Society's requirements and have concluded that there is no evidence that the time served would adversely affect their integrity or independence.
+In considering the re-appointment of Jamie, Gary and Mark the Committee of Management have considered their relevant skills in relation to the Society's requirements and have concluded that there is no evidence that the time served would adversely affect their integrity or independence.